gradle/gradle-talks/talks/large-projects/src/slides/02-large-projects.md

 * use all possible ways to quicken the feedback
 * daemon means snappier builds
 * even snappier in the future

-## Configuration time

-* Traditionally, each Gradle invocation configures *all* projects
-* It does not scale very well.
-Hence:
-    * configuration on demand
-    * the daemon

-## Configuration time

-* Performance-inefficient custom plugins
-    * no problem in a small project
-    * are a pain in a large project
-* Bottleneck during configuration time affect every Gradle invocation!